duncantl/RDAInfo/README.md

 These two variations show the efficiency of factors in representing a large character vector with a small number of unique values.

+## Understanding the RDA XDR Stream

+The code in [R/readRDA.R](R/readRDA.R) reads the XDR stream.
+It identifies the different SEXP objects and processes their contents.

+A [tool](https://github.com/duncantl/LLDB_Scripting) that prints the SEXP type and the flags for the given SEXP element is useful for seeing the (hierarchical) structure of the stream.
+It uses the LLDB debugger to collect the information from the R serialize.c code and display it on the console (or collect it in a Python object.)